Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/CFHeston.rst

 Throughput
 ==========

 The theoretical throughput depends on different factors.
 A floating point kernel will be faster than a double kernel.
-A smaller dw and larger Wmax will provide more accurate results but will decrease throughput.
-The kernel has been pipelined in order to increase the throughput when a large number of input needs to be processed.
+A smaller dw and larger Wmax provides more accurate results but will decrease throughput.
+The kernel has been pipelined to increase the throughput when a large number of input needs to be processed.

 Throughput is composed of three processes; transferring data to the FPGA, running the computations and transferring the results back from the FPGA.
 The demo contains options to measure timings as described in the README.md file.